A Remarkable Advocate for Peace & Justice

 A son of Swedish Lutheran immigrants, Rev. Hawkinson was born in 1915 and grew up on a farm near Taylors Falls, MN.
 He graduated from Augsburg College in Minneapolis and eventually enrolled in Augustana Seminary in Rock Island, IL, graduating in 1944 — the same year he married Gloria Lindgren.

 Rev. Hawkinson served in a number of churches on the East Coast before being called by the Lutheran World Federation to help settle European refugees in the aftermath of World War II.
 In 1952, he and Gloria returned to the United States, where his pastorates included church in Brooklyn, NY that he helped to integrate during the 1950s.

 The peace and justice movement centers around folks, known and unknown, who stand for something great and grand beyond themselves.
 And our world needs them.”

 — Rev. Vincent L. Hawkinson

 In 1956, Rev. Hawkinson was called to Grace University Lutheran Church in Minneapolis, where he served until he retired in 1988.
 He continued to minister at several other Lutheran churches after his retirement from Grace.
 He died in 2001 at the age of 86.
-Through the Foundation, his presence remains and his witness endures.
+Through the Fund, his presence remains and his witness endures.